JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 ## [CSS Grid](#css-grid)

-CSS Grid Layout is a grid-based layout system great for controlling your page layout by row and column.
+CSS Grid Layout is a grid-based layout system that is great for controlling your page layout by row and column.
 It provides an alternative to or supplement for working with the `position` style property and Flexbox.
 The `position` style property is useful for positioning individual elements and Flexbox is great for positioning in one dimension (column or row).
 Neither, however, is a great solution for positioning in two-dimensions.
 That's where Grid excels.

 CSS Grid is a solution for positiong HTML elements in two-dimensions.
 In some ways Grid behaves like a table because you can layout the elements in columns and rows.
 Grid, however, is more dynamic and flexible than a table because in a Grid the container's child elements can overlap and layer.
 Hence, Grid offers the organization of a table but a flexibility similar to CSS positioned elements.